BrodjagaRatnik/Anonymous-Carepackages/Tactics/Be-like-water.md

 ## Be like water protest tactics.

+> "Water cant be destroyed.
+If you burn it, it turns to vapour then turns back to water.
+If you freeze it, it turns to ice.
+When the ice melts, it turns back to water.
+Be resilient like water.
+It will frustrate your enemies and restate your dominance"

 ### SUPPLY CHAIN:
 - A human chain delivers a steady flow of helmets, umbrellas, masks, and goggles to the front line.
 This is faster and creates less extra foot traffic, and it allows moving protesters to skirt the area where the chain is operating.